ROAResearch/yii2-migrate/README.md

 ### Create Table Migrations

-You can use the `tecnocen\migrate\CreateTableMigration` to generate different type of migration tables to be used by each of your table types.
+You can use the `roaresearch\yii2\migrate\CreateTableMigration` to generate different type of migration tables to be used by each of your table types.

 For example lets say you want to save who and when edits and creates each the